debrajpaul/full-budget-app/docs/ARCHITECTURE.md

 Key principles:
 - **Serverless first** – Lambda, DynamoDB, S3, and SQS supply elastic scale without maintaining servers.
+- **Local-first parity** – All SDK clients can point at LocalStack via `USE_LOCALSTACK=true`, and helper scripts/CDK targets create buckets, queues, tables, and SSM params locally.
 - **Shared domain services** – Business logic (budgets, categorisation, savings, recurring transactions) lives in `packages/services` and is imported by any runtime needing the functionality.